Stockbridge/base-project/README.md

 # base-project
-base project that includes Stylus, HBS, and Gulp
+base project that includes Stylus, Handlebars, and Gulp